 White vinegar with water solution (mixed in a 1:1 ratio) is also an effective carpenter ant deterrent.

 You can spray this all-natural disinfectant solution liberally with a spray bottle along the pheromone trails of ants.
+The solution will disrupt them and will leave the smell which prevents the ants from coming again.

 4- Essential oils like lemongrass and peppermint